 Making details of your appointments accessible to colleagues

-• In Calendar view, click Folder in the top menu
+- In Calendar view, select Folder in the top menu

-• In the Search box (top left), enter your "departmental email group name" - for department XXX this will be XXX-STAFF, e.g. ITS_STAFF, CMS_STAFF, etc. and click OK.
+- In the Search box (top left), enter your "departmental email group name" - for department XXX this will be XXX-STAFF, for example ITS_STAFF, CMS_STAFF, etcetera. and select OK.

-The example (above) shows what the Calendar Properties look like for a user who wants to allow members of staff in ITS to be able to read the details of his/her meetings.
+The example (above) shows what the Calendar Properties look like for a user who wants to allow members of staff in ITS to be able to read the details of their meetings.

 It is normal practice for diary users to enable colleagues in their department to view the details of their appointments.
 Assuming this practise has been followed you can view the details of a colleague (non-private) schedule as follows:

-• From the CALENDAR view click Open Calendar on the toolbar, then ‘Open Shared Calendar’
+- From the Calendar view, select Open Calendar on the toolbar, then ‘Open Shared Calendar’